MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 > EQ=00033.

-and if the TERM00099 is lower than the freezing point TERM00100, snow, TERM If it's over 00101, it shall be considered rain.
+If the freezing point (TERM00099) is lower than the freezing point (TERM00100), it is assumed to be snow, and if it is higher than the freezing point (TERM00101), it is assumed to be rain.
 The reason why the wet-ball temperature is used is that the temperature of precipitation reaching the surface is This is to incorporate effects that depend on the likelihood of evaporation during the fall of precipitation.